SPAN202 Intermediate Spanish II

 - participate in oral interviews and/or presentations that assess proficiency levels.

-- International, Gender, and/or Minority Perspectives: Students take quizzes/tests or complete sections of quizzes/tests in which they articulate similarities and differences in the various cultures of the world and demonstrate familiarity with the skills necessary to make informed judgments.
+Quizzes and tests taken in class include the cultural topics presented in the course.
+Students articulate similarities and differences in the various cultures of the world and demonstrate familiarity with the skills necessary to make informed judgments.

 Instructors employ text, workbook, multimedia resources, and internet resources of first-year proficiency-based Spanish program.
-See Course Format.Teaching Methods Employed
+See course syllabus.